 It is essential to know the steps to liquidate a company in New Zealand if business operations are not playing out as planned in these challenging economic times.
 Sometimes, the most beneficial action to take is to close company operations to avoid accumulating further expenses.
-This makes liquidation a viable option for executives when reorganization or further capital injections are not feasible.
+This makes liquidation a viable option for executives when reorganization or further capital injections are not feasible after company formation in New Zealand.

 1. Decision and method to liquidate